The Most Rev. William Laud

 Died aged c.
 72

-William Laud (7 October, 1573 – 10 January, 1645) was an English bishop and academic.
-He was the Archbishop of Canterbury from 1633, during the personal rule of Charles I. Arrested in 1640, he was executed in 1645.
-In matters of church polity, Laud was autocratic.
-Laudianism refers to a collection of rules on matters of ritual, in particular, that were enforced by Laud in order to maintain uniform worship in England and Wales, in line with the king's preferences.
-They were precursors to later High Church views.
-In theology, Laud was accused of being an Arminian and opponent of Calvinism, as well as covertly favouring Roman Catholic doctrines (see Arminianism in the Church of England).
+William Laud, 7 October 1573 to 10 January 1645, was a priest in the Church of England, appointed Archbishop of Canterbury by Charles I in 1633.
+A key advocate of Charles' religious reforms, he was arrested by Parliament in 1640, and executed towards the end of the First English Civil War in January 1645.
+A firm believer in Episcopalianism, or rule by bishops, 'Laudianism' refers to liturgical practices designed to enforce uniformity within the Church of England, as outlined by Charles.
+Often highly ritualistic, these were precursors to what are now known as High Church views.
+In theology, Laud was accused of Arminianism, covertly favouring Roman Catholic doctrines, and opposing Calvinism.
 On all three grounds, he was regarded by Puritan clerics and laymen as a formidable and dangerous opponent.
-Laud favoured scholars, and was a major collector of manuscripts.
-He pursued ecumenical contacts with the Greek Orthodox Church.
-The pun "give great praise to the Lord, and little Laud to the devil" is a warning to King Charles attributed to Archibald Armstrong, the official court jester.
-Laud was known to be touchy about his diminutive stature.DbPedia
+His use of the Star Chamber to persecute opponents like William Prynne made him deeply unpopular.
+Laud favoured scholars, was a major collector of manuscripts, and pursued ecumenical contacts with the Greek Orthodox Church.
+The pun "give great praise to the Lord, and little Laud to the devil" is a joke attributed to Archibald Armstrong, Charles' court jester; Laud was known to be touchy about his diminutive stature.DbPedia

 Commemorated on 1 plaque